 In addition to the complete project Velo bikes, I have also acquired many Mk 1 cammy bits and pieces over the years.
 One often stumbles across these purely by chance.
 One day I was at my grit-blasters premises getting some bits cleaned up and I just happened to mention Velocettes and he immediately said that another of his customers had mentioned to him that he had some Velo bits that he wanted to get rid of.
 I phoned this guy – he only lived about 5 miles from me and, sure enough, he had bucket-loads of bits.
 My luck was in - they were all Mk 1 OHC parts - crankcases, barrels, heads, crankshafts, camboxes, bevels, pistons – including a lot of racing pistons with huge domes ….and so I bought the lot.
 He had no connection with Velocettes and I have no idea how he came by these parts.
 His hobby was collecting Sinclair C5s so maybe he was planning to develop a go-faster kit…

-Now, making an OHC AJS V-Twin would not be an entirely original idea because AJS made a one-off of such bike in 1930 for an attempt on the world speed record.
+Now, making an OHC AJS V-Twin would not be an entirely original idea because AJS made a one-off of such a bike in 1930 for an attempt on the world speed record.
 The engine is essentially two 500cc R10 cylinders/heads/camboxes on V-Twin crankcases.
 The project has been recorded by Steven Mills in his excellent book “AJS of Wolverhampton”, which documents AJSs history up to the time they were bought by the Collier brothers.

 There is also a good precis of the history of the bike subsequent to the speed record attempts here